-As an organization based in the Kwinitekw/Connecticut River Valley, Karuna Center for Peacebuilding is excited to announce a local dialogue and event series that will explore many of those questions—“Erasure and Restoration: An Exploration of Past and Present in the Kwinitekw River Valley’s Indigenous Communities.”
-Through events facilitated by Indigenous people and non-Indigenous allies, the series will consider who the narrators of Indigenous history are, make space for a strengths-based retelling, and analyze the meaning and matter of relationship-building, reconciliation, land caretaking, memory, and inclusive curricula that explore Indigenous histories, cultures, and lived experiences.
+As an organization based in the Kwinitekw/Connecticut River Valley, Karuna Center for Peacebuilding held a local dialogue and event series to explore many of those questions—“Erasure and Restoration: An Exploration of Past and Present in the Kwinitekw Valley’s Indigenous Communities.”

-Additional funding for this event series is provided by the Ellis L. Phillips Foundation.
+Additional funding for this event series was provided by the Ellis L. Phillips Foundation.
 All of our work is made possible by Karuna Center’s donor community.
 Thank you.

 WE ARE THE STORY, WE ARE THE LAND